nprapps/elections16/README.md

 2. If we are going to during mode with live audio, make sure `live_audio` in the `meta` sheet of the copy spreadsheet is set to `live`.
 3. Pull the spreadsheet locally with `fab text`.
 4. Ensure that all the cards are supposed to be in the stack.
 Check [this document](https://docs.google.com/drawings/d/1wzBoldr0cE5K6a0_eLAMm0lVjvcLqcVFaFvDZ_aPOx8/edit) to see what each stack should contain.
 Also make sure that audio is playing in the app if applicable.
+5. Ensure production server code base is up-to-date: `fab production stable servers.checkout_latest`
-5. If everything looks good, deploy the latest to the client: `fab production stable servers.fabcast:deploy_client`
+6. Deploy the latest to the client: `fab production stable servers.fabcast:deploy_client`

 ### Ending the live event